Social Work MA

 Social work is listed in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 [amended 2013].
 This means that we must ask you for an enhanced DBS check.
 Some spent convictions and cautions are ‘protected’, which means that we can't take them into account when deciding on your suitability for this course.
 You must read the Disclosure and Barring Service Filtering Guide to decide whether or not you need to tell us about your spent convictions or cautions.

-While it is not mandatory that you hold a driving licence and have access to a vehicle to undertake this course, please be aware that the availability of placements may be limited by not driving.
+While it's not mandatory that you hold a driving licence and have access to a vehicle to undertake this course, please be aware that the availability of placements may be limited by not driving.
 Many Local Authorities in the North East also require driving or access to mobility support as an essential requirement for employment.

 Fees are:

 Part-time fees for this course are £833.33 per 15 credits.
-Part-time study is not available to international students who require a Student visa to study in the UK.
+Part-time study is not available to international students who require a student visa to study in the UK.

 A limited number of Social Work bursaries are available.
 For more information visit the NHS Business Services Authority Knowledge Base.